About arc42

 8.4.1.
 User Interface

-The idea of the development team regarding the final application is to make it specially atractive to the final user, with a clean and intuitive design that will make the user experience as pleasant as possible.
-The application will be developed using a responsive design, so it can be used in different devices, like smartphones, tablets, or desktop computers, enhancing usability, accesibility and adaptability at the maximum possible level.
-For this reason, the internazionalization of the application will be a key point to consider, as the application is intended to be used by any kind of users of a wide variety of ages and genders and from different countries and cultures.
+The development team have designed the application catering to the final user, with a clean and intuitive design that will make the user experience as pleasant as possible.
+They have developed the application using a responsive design, so it can be used in different devices, like smartphones, tablets, or desktop computers, enhancing usability, accesibility and adaptability at the maximum possible level.
+For this reason, the internazionalization of the application was a key point to consider, as the application is intended to be used by any kind of users of a wide variety of ages and genders and from different countries and cultures.
+Right now the application is available in English and Spanish.

 8.4.2.
 Session handling and Security

-The application will incorporate a basic session handling mechanism to manage the user sessions and to provide a secure environment for the users.
-The session handling mechanism will be based on the use of JSON Web Tokens (JWT) to authenticate the users and to manage the user sessions.
+The application has incorporated a basic session handling mechanism to manage the user sessions and to provide a secure environment for the users.
+The session handling mechanism is be based on the use of JSON Web Tokens (JWT) to authenticate the users and to manage the user sessions.

 8.4.3.
 Error handling